Hoisin sauce: Uses in regional cuisines

-Cantonese cuisine
+Chinese cuisine

-Hoisin sauce is used in Cantonese cuisine as a marinade sauce for meat or as a dipping sauce.
+Hoisin sauce is used in Cantonese cuisine as a marinade sauce for meat such as char siu, or as a dipping sauce for steamed or panfried rice noodle roll (cheung fun 肠粉).

-Hoisin sauce can be used as a marinade sauce for meat such as char siu.

-Hoisin sauce can be used as a dipping sauce for steamed or panfried rice noodle roll (chángfĕn 肠粉).

-American cuisine

-Hoisin sauce can be used as a dipping sauce for Peking duck and lettuce wraps.

-Hoisin sauce can be used as a dipping sauce for moo shu pork.
+Hoisin sauce is used as a dipping sauce for Peking duck and lettuce wraps.
+Hoisin sauce is used as a dipping sauce for moo shu pork.

 Vietnamese cuisine

 In Vietnamese, hoisin sauce is called tương đen.
 It is a popular condiment for phở, a Vietnamese noodle soup, in southern Vietnam.
 The sauce can be directly added into a bowl of phở at the table, or it can be used as a dip for the meat of phở dishes.
 In phở, hoisin is typically accompanied by Sriracha sauce or tương đỏ.
-The hoisin sauce is also used to make a dipping sauce for Vietnamese gỏi cuốn (often translated as 'spring roll') and other similar dishes.
+The hoisin sauce is also used to make a dipping sauce for Vietnamese gỏi cuốn (often translated as 'summer roll') and other similar dishes.
 In cooking, it can be used for glazing broiled chicken.